aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 object mentions an attribute name starting with the `gazelle prefix`.
  * The conditionExpression MUST be modified as per `Expression Transformation`
- * For each element in the `Item` map that specifies a source field, the returned `Item` map MUST also include the scan beacon field.
+ * For each element in the `Item` map that specifies a source field, the returned `Item` map MUST also include the beacon field.
- * The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
+ * The name of this field MUST be the concatenation of the `beacon prefix` and the source field name.
  * The value of this field MUST be the defined [beacon](./beacons.md)

  * If the Primary Key Parts are not configured, the result MUST be returned after applying only the above transformations.

  * If the primary key is present in the item's attributes, transformPutItemInput MUST fail.
+ * transformPutItemInput MUST fail if the partition key is missing from the input attributes.
- * If either the partition or sort key are missing from the input attributes, transformPutItemInput MUST fail; otherwise,
+ * transformPutItemInput MUST fail if the sort key is specified, yet missing from the input attributes.
- * if only a primary key is specified, then an HMAC384 must be generated from it; otherwise,
+ * If only a primary key is specified, then an HMAC384 must be generated from it; otherwise,
  * an HMAC384 must be generated from the concatenation of the partition key, a literal `_` character, and the sort key.
- * This HMAC value must be added to the item's attributes.
+ * This HMAC value must be added to the item's attributes, associated with the primary key

 ### transformBatchWriteItemInput